Writing and Literacy Engagement Studio (WALES)

 Individual drop-in or scheduled sessions

-The Writing and Literacy Engagement Studio (WALES) enjoys easing the writing process for all BU, LHU, or MU students of every major.
+The Writing and Literacy Engagement Studio (WALES) enjoys easing the writing process for all Commonwealth University students from any campus and from every major.
 We're a free resource that offers peer support for undergraduate and graduate writers at any stage of their reading and writing process.

 We're a diverse staff of peer writing consultants who represent a variety of backgrounds and majors and share the common goal of working with you to develop your skills and help you grow as a writer or a reader.
 You set the agenda for the appointment — whether you're concerned about getting started, or about clarity, grammar, organization, citations, or any other aspect of writing or the English language.

-WALES Consultants can work in person or via Zoom during most of our hours, but night and weekend hours are available only via Zoom.
+WALES Consultants can work either in person or via Zoom during most of our hours, but night and weekend hours are available only via Zoom.
+We also offer asynchronous support for students who cannot work with us in real time.

-- Our Reading and Writing with Sources Workshop helps students avoid the kinds of citation practices that many students are unaware constitute what their faculty consider to be plagiarism.
+Our Reading and Writing with Sources Workshop helps students avoid the kinds of citation practices that many students are unaware constitute what their faculty consider to be plagiarism.
+Data collected from these workshops indicate that prior to attending the workshop, most students misused sources without realizing they were doing so in ways most faculty consider a form of plagiarism.

 Peer Research Consultants